nutanix-japan/ocp-hci/ocp_csi/ocp_csi.rst

 #.
 Create a kubernetes secret that the StorageClass can use to access the Nutanix HCI storage

-   Copy the following Secret configuration script, modify required fields (high-lighted) and execute it in the command line
+   Copy the following Secret configuration script, modify required fields (high-lighted)

-   **Open a text editor (notepad / vi / nano), paste the contents below and change the fields indicated to suit your environment.
+   **Open a text editor (vi / nano), paste the contents below and change the fields indicated to suit your environment.
 Example is also provided**

    **Be sure to use your environment's details for the following fields:**